 Solutions built on this platform can be set up at intersections or on-premises for near-edge computing and data processing for multiple IoT devices.
-Solutions can be optimized using the Intel® Distribution of OpenVINO™ toolkit and OpenNESS.
+Solutions can be optimized using the Intel® Distribution of OpenVINO™ toolkit and Intel® Smart Edge Open Toolkit.
 With 5G connectivity, CERA provides networking capabilities that allow IoT devices to communicate with each other at the edge or send data to the cloud.
 It processes the information from cameras, radar, and a wide range of other sensors.

 |Intel® Technologies for Smart Roads and Smart Infrastructure|

-|Intel® Xeon® Scalable processors||Intel® Xeon® Scalable processors deliver high performance for edge servers, ideal for performing real-time analytics and AI on smart road sensor data.|
+|Intel® Xeon® Scalable processors||Power high-performance edge servers for real-time analytics and AI on smart road sensor data.|

-|Intel® Edge Software Hub||Find software to accelerate the development of smart road infrastructure solutions, including referenced implementations for intelligent traffic management.|
+|Intel® Edge Software Hub||Accelerate development of smart road infrastructure solutions with software and referenced implementations for intelligent traffic management.|

-|Intel® Distribution of OpenVINO™ toolkit4||The Intel® Distribution of OpenVINO™ toolkit streamlines the development of vision applications on Intel® platforms, including VPUs and CPUs.|
+|Intel® Distribution of OpenVINO™ toolkit||Streamline the development of vision applications on Intel® platforms, including VPUs and CPUs.|

-|Intel® DevCloud for the Edge||Reduce time and cost in determining the right hardware for optimal AI application performance.
-Intel® DevCloud for the Edge provides instant performance feedback via a virtual AI prototyping tool.|
+|Intel® DevCloud for the Edge||Reduce development time and cost, determine the right hardware for optimal AI application performance, and gather instant performance feedback via a virtual AI prototyping tool.|

 Expanding on Smart Road Technology